 Teaching

 At μQB, teaching is a cornerstone of our mission as knowledge mobilization drives innovation.
-By fostering a deep mastery of scientific and engineering fundamentals, we empower emerging researchers to develop the heuristics and skills to bridge the gap between basic research and technology application.
+We equip young researchers with the heuristics and skills to bridge the gap between basic research and technology application.

 Dr. Kaigala is actively involved in various teaching appointments within the School of Biomedical Engineering and the Pathology department at UBC.
 Several of team members, including Dr. Kashyap, Dr. Graham, and graduate students, are also involved in various aspects of teaching, including curriculum and project design.
 See below for a list of courses taught.